-MIP-SPI = the 4 most significant bytes of HMAC-SHA256 (MIP-RK, "SPI Mobile IP Root Key")
+MIP-SPI = the 4 most significant bytes of HMAC-SHA256 (MIP-RK, "SPI Mobile IP Root Key "| APN))

 The MIP-SPI is derived at the UE and at the 3GPP AAA server.
-It is used by the UE, HA, and 3GPP AAA server to identify the MN-HA key used to compute the MN-HA Authentication Extension in the RRQ message.
+If the generated SPI value is smaller than 256, then this value is increased by 256.
+The AAA and the UE checks whether this SPI value is already in use for the given UE, if so, the SPI value is incremented by 1 until there is no collision.
+The SPI value is used by the UE, HA, and 3GPP AAA server to identify the MN-HA key used to compute the MN-HA Authentication Extension in the RRQ message.
 In addition, MIP-SPI is distributed to the authenticator during Access Authentication, in AAA protocol attribute FA-RK-SPI, to identify the FA-RK key.
 FA-RK key and FA-RK-SPI will be used to further derive MN-FA key and MN-FA-SPI, to compute the MN-FA Authentication Extension in the RRQ message.
 When the lifetime of the MIP-RK expires the lifetime of the SPIs derived from it shall also expire.